geofizx/Streaming-Naive-Bayes/code/Sparse_Grid_Interpolation/README.md

     Fejer Polynomials - Coming Soon - (open sup. (-1,1))

-I implement three sparse sampling integration rules based on Stroud's Theory (Stroud, 1957) and its extension by Xiu (Xiu, 2007) that are useful when solving numerical integration problems in n-dimensional Euclidean spaces with equally and explicitly-weighted points.
+I implement two sparse sampling integration rules based on Stroud's Theory (Stroud, 1957) and its extension by Xiu (Xiu, 2007) that are useful when solving numerical integration problems in n-dimensional Euclidean spaces with equally and explicitly-weighted points.